SirMotte/FoundryVTT-Theme-Hearth/README.md

 - [Tidy5ESheet](https://github.com/sdenec/tidy5e-sheet) (Recommended, must be set to Dark Ui for best results)

 ## Supported Modules
 Others work out of the box or are not used by me.
-Right now I won't take requests for additional module support:
+Right now I won't take requests for additional module support, but leave a comment anyway so I can create a todo list:

 - [Action Pack](https://github.com/teroparvinen/foundry-action-pack)
 - [Always HP](https://github.com/ironmonk88/always-hp)